ahuacate/pve-medialab/README.md

 Then with the Proxmox web interface go to typhoon-01 > 113 (deluge) > >_ Shell and type the following:

 ```
-#groupadd --system media -g 1005 &&
-#adduser --system --uid 1005 --gid 1005 media

 groupadd -g 1005 media &&
 useradd -u 1005 -g media -m media
 ```
-Note, this time we create a home folder for the user media - as required by Deluge.
+Note: This time we create a home folder for user media - required by Deluge.

 ### 4.7 Install Deluge - Ubuntu 18.04
 This is easy.
 First start LXC 113 (deluge) with the Proxmox web interface go to `typhoon-01` > `113 (deluge)` > `START`.